Summer Fast Pass to Completing Your Minor

 See how Summer can play a key role in your academic journey with the Environmental Systems and Society minor roadmap.

-Prepare for your minor progress this summer by viewing these available options, including a fully remote Session C opportunity:
+Prepare for your minor progress this summer by viewing these available options:

 Session A

-Lower Division Electives: ENVIRON 25 (Good Food for Everyone: Health Sustainability, and Culture) + EPS SCI 15 (Blue Planet: Introduction to Oceanography)
+Lower Division Electives: Environment 25 (Good Food for Everyone: Health Sustainability, and Culture) + Earth, Planetary, and Space Sciences 15 (Blue Planet: Introduction to Oceanography)

-Upper Division Electives: ENVIRON M125 (Environmentalism: Past, Present, and Future) + ENVIRON M167 (Environmental Justice though Multiple Lenses)
+Upper Division Electives: Environment M125 (Environmentalism: Past, Present, and Future) + Environment 163 (Business and Natural Environment)

-The wide variety of Film and Television courses offered during the summer allows your choice in topic and mode of delivery.
-A three-week intensive will let you complete an upper division course in half the time.
+For the Film, Television, and Digital Media minor, the wide variety of Film and Television courses offered during the summer allows your choice in topic and mode of delivery.
 Courses offered online, or scheduled for evening hours, allow flexibility for other commitments in your schedule.

 See how Summer can play a key role in your academic journey with the Film, Television, and Digital Media minor roadmap.